mardiros/tursu/README.md

 📄 Document: login.feature
 🥒 Feature: User signs in with the right password
-🎬 Scenario Outline: User can't login with someone else username ✅ Given a set of users:
+🎬 Scenario Outline: User can\'t login with someone else username ✅ Given a set of users:
 ✅ When Bob signs in with password anothersecret
 ✅ Then the user is not connected

 📄 Document: login.feature
 🥒 Feature: User signs in with the right password
-🎬 Scenario Outline: User can't login with someone else username ✅ Given a set of users:
+🎬 Scenario Outline: User can\'t login with someone else username ✅ Given a set of users:
 ✅ When Alice signs in with password dumbsecret
 ✅ Then the user is not connected